What We Can Get in Muktinath Temple at 3800m High

 The height of Muktinath Temple is one of the main components of its mystique and sacredness.
 The temple stands at 3,710 meters (12,172 feet) and is surrounded by the mighty peaks of the Himalayas.
 This elevated location is responsible for the spiritual ambiance of the temple because Muktinath is regarded as a holy site for worshippers to attain liberation or “Mukti.”

-The majority of visitors tour Muktinath not only for its religiosity but also for the spiritual connection it has with the Himalayas.
-Tourists must be cautious, however, with the impact of the altitude.
+Most visitors tour Muktinath not only for its religiosity but also for its spiritual connection with the Himalayas.
+Tourists must be cautious, however, of the impact of the altitude.
 Altitude sickness can be avoided by acclimatizing before arriving in Muktinath.
-Rest and fluid intake, as preventions, will make the visit safe and enjoyable.
+Rest and fluid intake, as a prevention, will make the visit safe and enjoyable.

 History of Muktinath Temple